kkapelon/kkapelon.github.io/_posts/2015-10-22-spock-vs-junit.md

 Each of these areas will probably need a full article on their own to talk with more detail on the new features that Spock brings into the table.
 We will only scratch the surface for each one.

 Consider this article a really quick tour of major Spock features.
 There is much more detail in each individual area and for brevity purposes it is impossible to cover everything in this single post.
-In fact I would need a [full book](https://github.com/kkapelon/java-testing-with-spock) to cover everything in depth.

 ### 1. Spock enforces a clear test structure ###